Algebra: History

-There is no unanimity of opinion as to whether these early developments are part of algebra or only precursors.
+It is disputed whether these early developments are part of algebra or only precursors.
 They offered solutions to algebraic problems but did not conceive them in an abstract and general manner, focusing instead on specific cases and applications.
-This changed with the Persian mathematician al-Khwarizmi, (Note: Some historians consider him the "father of algebra" while others reserve this title for Diophantus.) who published his The Compendious Book on Calculation by Completion and Balancing in 825 CE.
-It presents the first detailed treatment of general methods that can be used to manipulate linear and quadratic equations by "reducing" and "balancing" both sides.
+This changed with the Persian mathematician Al-Khwarizmi, (Note: Some historians consider him the "father of algebra" while others reserve this title for Diophantus.) who published his The Compendious Book on Calculation by Completion and Balancing in 825 CE.
+Al-Khwarizmi provided the first analytical theory for solving equations by classifying them into six standard forms (Note: These forms are $bx = c$, $ax^2 = bx$, $ax^2 = c$, $ax^2 + bx = c$, $ax^2 + c = bx$, and $ax^2 = bx + c$.) and offering systematic, step-by-step procedures for their solutions.
+By abstracting these methods from specific geometric figures and treating unknown quantities as general algebraic objects, he established a formal operational framework.
+This transition from solving isolated problems to developing a universal methodology transformed algebra into a self-contained discipline.
 Other influential contributions to algebra came from the Arab mathematician Thābit ibn Qurra also in the 9th century and the Persian mathematician Omar Khayyam in the 11th and 12th centuries.

 In India, Brahmagupta investigated how to solve quadratic equations and systems of equations with several variables in the 7th century CE.
 Among his innovations were the use of zero and negative numbers in algebraic equations.
 The Indian mathematicians Mahāvīra in the 9th century and Bhāskara II in the 12th century further refined Brahmagupta's methods and concepts.
 In 1247, the Chinese mathematician Qin Jiushao wrote the Mathematical Treatise in Nine Sections, which includes an algorithm for the numerical evaluation of polynomials, including polynomials of higher degrees.

 François Viète (left) and René Descartes invented a symbolic notation to express equations in an abstract and concise manner.

 The Italian mathematician Fibonacci brought al-Khwarizmi's ideas and techniques to Europe in books including his Liber Abaci.
 In 1545, the Italian polymath Gerolamo Cardano published his book Ars Magna, which covered many topics in algebra, discussed imaginary numbers, and was the first to present general methods for solving cubic and quartic equations.
-In the 16th and 17th centuries, the French mathematicians François Viète and René Descartes introduced letters and symbols to denote variables and operations, making it possible to express equations in an concise and abstract manner.
+In the 16th and 17th centuries, the French mathematicians François Viète and René Descartes introduced letters and symbols to denote variables and operations, making it possible to express equations in a concise and abstract manner.
 Their predecessors had relied on verbal descriptions of problems and solutions.
 Some historians see this development as a key turning point in the history of algebra and consider what came before it as the prehistory of algebra because it lacked the abstract nature based on symbolic manipulation.